danielknox/Barcamp6/Puzzle/README.md

 The scrolls were hidden near the artifact locations to limit the amount of walking required.
 The locations were:  Hymn (tribe flood),  Huella Humana (tribe blaze), Father Courage (tribe wind), Darwin Rose Garden (tribe Terra).

 The location of the scrolls were revealed by placing a tribe specific card over a 'four time pad'.
 The text location clue would then be revealed by looking at the pad from a distance.
+The code for generating the four time pad (genetic algorithim!) can be found [here](https://github.com/condo2k4/MessageGrid)

 ![enter image description here](https://github.com/danielknox/Barcamp6/blob/master/Puzzle/Images/four_time_pad.jpg?raw=true)